MinnaNordqvist/electric/README.md

 ## About the app and the development process
 This app allows the user to access interactive data table and single day graph view using the provided dataset.
-The app was developed with AI assistance (Google Gemini).
+The app was developed with AI assistance.
+Generative AI (Google Gemini 3.5 Flash and 3.1 Pro) was a collaborative partner for technical troubleshooting and UI Styling + Layout:
 I don't typically use this much AI but I'm on a tight schedule.

 ### Done: